 Additionally, In 2013, LoFric changed their hydrophilic catheters from PVC vinyl POBE (polyolefin-based elastomer).
 All LoFric catheters are now free of DEHP.

-These are just a few of the examples of the many brands and types of catheters available to you when you choose 180 Medical.
+These are just a few examples of the many brands and types of catheters available to you when you choose 180 Medical.
 Contact our Catheter Product Specialists today.
 We’ll help you find a DEHP-free catheter that’s just right for you!

 Disclaimer: This post is for educational purposes only and is not medical advice.
 For further questions regarding DEHP and its effects on your individual health, please see your prescribing healthcare professional.